Evans School of Public Policy & Governance

 Transfer applicants to the UW can declare an intention to join the major and be admitted with the provision they complete PUBPOL 201 with min 2.0 in their first quarter.

 Complete the online Declare the Major form and upload transcripts.
 While the form to declare the major is always available, invitations to join the major are made once per quarter following the third Friday.
+Students are notified two to three weeks following the third Friday review date.
 PLEASE NOTE: In SPR 2025, invitations to join the major will be made after the sixth Friday, or May 9.
-Students are notified two to three weeks following submission.
+In SUM 2025, we will resume with the third Friday, which is July 11.

 • Entry to the major is for the quarter immediately following the quarter the Declare the Major form is submitted.